ATran31/FlaskTemplater/README.md

 #### Description
 Creates a Flask project in a user specified folder.
+Creates in the script directory if user does not supply a project path.
 It does not create a virtualenv or install any dependencies.
 The folder structure is as follows:
 ./